automl/hierarchical_nas_construction/README.md

 # Towards Discovering Neural Architectures from Scratch

+**Note that this repository only contains the implementation of the search spaces, evaluation pipelines, and experiment scripts.
+The main implementation (e.g., how to construct architectures etc.) of our approach is implemented as part of the [NePS](https://github.com/automl/neps) project.**

 This repository contains the implementation of our paper "Towards Discovering Neural Architectures from Scratch", that treats neural architectures as algebraic terms and implements the construction mechanism of algebraic terms with context-free grammars.
 For more details, please refer to [our paper](https://arxiv.org/abs/2211.01842).